mudskips/XGBoost-VCT-predictions-model/README.md

 ## How I trained the model

-The model primarily used round-margin momentum (how much a team has been winning/losing by, averaged over its last 5 maps) drives most of the model's decisions, aided by round win rates based on economy (pistol, eco, and full-buy rounds).
-No stats like  ADR, KAST, or any other player-level stat went into this model.
+The model primarily used round-margin momentum (how much a team has been winning/losing by, averaged over its last 5 maps), aided by round win rates based on economy (pistol, eco, and full-buy rounds).
+No stats like  ADR, KAST, or any other player-level stat went into the model.

+For the team-ratings, I used per-player statistics and ratings as well as shrinkage-blending and rolled them up into my own rolling team-ratings.
+To see the exact math, see main and cleaning.py.

 That exclusion is what, to me, made the overall result super interesting.
 This model (slightly) beats out a rating-based baseline using just economy data.
 I tried feeding the model the rating/ADR features too, both on their own and combined with the economy features, but on their own they land at about the same accuracy as the economy-only model, and combined, accuracy actually dropped (61.8% vs. 63.4%).
 My results suggest that recent round-level economic execution carries roughly as much predictive signal as player-based stats and rating for these matches, which I found surprising.

-### Something to note about my baseline

-For this project, I had initially use per-player statistics and ratings as well as shrinkage-blending and rolled them up into my own rolling team-ratings to feed into the model, however I found that including these in training actually made the model perform slightly worse.
-I did, however, notice that these personally calculated team ratings were pretty decent at predicting outcomes, so I decided to use them as a baseline.

 ## On the data

-Th data I used comes from Ryan Luong's VCT Kaggle dataset(https://www.kaggle.com/datasets/ryanluong1/valorant-champion-tour-2021-2023-data) (2025 folder): per-player per-map stats (`overview25.csv`), per-map scores (`maps_scores25.csv`), and round-economy outcomes (`eco_stats.csv`).
-Economy data is missing for the China region, so China matches are excluded from the model (they're still counted in the baseline where rating data IS available).
+The data I used comes from Ryan Luong's VCT Kaggle dataset(https://www.kaggle.com/datasets/ryanluong1/valorant-champion-tour-2021-2023-data) (2025 folder): per-player per-map stats (`overview25.csv`), per-map scores (`maps_scores25.csv`), and round-economy outcomes (`eco_stats.csv`).
+Economy data is missing for the China region, so China matches are excluded from the model (they're still counted in the team-ratings where data IS available).

 ## Methods

-- Every rolling feature uses `shift(1)` before the window to avoid leakage.
-Additionally, The model is retrained at each tournament phase boundary using  matches from before that phase.
+- Rolling features use `shift(1)` before the window to avoid leakage.
+- Model is retrained at each tournament phase boundary using  matches from before that phase.
-- Model and baseline are scored on identical games.
-Baseline represents picking whichever team in a head-to-head matchup has the higher rating, while the model utilizes extreme gradient boosting (mentioned next)
+- Model and ratings are scored on identical games.
-- Uses XGBoost with (`max_depth=2`, heavy L1/L2 regularization, `min_child_weight=12`) given the
+- I used XGBoost with (`max_depth=2`, heavy L1/L2 regularization, `min_child_weight=12`) given the
-dataset is relatively small.
+dataset is relatively small

 ## How to run